floodyberry/chacha-opt/README.md

  * `CFLAGS`: Additional C flags to pass to the compiler
  * `SOFLAGS`: Additional flags to pass to `LD` when compiling a shared library

-Well some aren't used yet, but you know, for the future.
+Well some may not be used yet, but you know, for the future.

 ### COMPILING ###